-- Record Keeping (5 points) SAE Agreement forms, objectives, record of hours, list of skills and photographs are updated in our online portfolio system. - Number of Hours/Continual Progress (5 points) Students are required to obtain a minimum number of hours, but are also required to make progress during each marking period.
-Annual required hours are: Freshman 50 hours, Sophomores 100 hours, Juniors 200 hours and Seniors 300 hours. - o SAEP Value (20 points) Evaluation of the students SAEP based on scope and scale, growth and development, educational opportunities and relevance to agriculture, each a value of 5 points.
+- SAEP Value (30%) Evaluation of the students SAEP based on scope and scale, growth and development, educational opportunities and relevance to agriculture. - SAEP Records (20%) SAE Agreement forms, objectives, record of hours, list of skills and photographs are updated in our online portfolio system.
+Number of hours and continual progress Students are required to obtain a minimum number of hours, but are also required to make progress during each marking period.
+Annual required hours are: Freshman 50 hours, Sophomores 100 hours, Juniors 200 hours and Seniors 300 hours.